LlamaSantos/react_day3/README.md

 * invoke the ```loginWithPW``` method on the firebaseUtils object passing it two arguments.
 The first argument is an object with the keys ```email``` and ```password``` whose values are the email and pw variables we made early, and the second argument is a callback function which will get invoked when firebase has logged the user in.

 Now is where the magic happens.
-Remember in the ```authenticated.js``` file when we added a ```attemptedTransition``` propery on our Login component if a user tried to visit a route they weren't authenticated for?
+Remember in the ```authenticated.js``` file when we added a ```attemptedTransition``` property on our Login component if a user tried to visit a route they weren't authenticated for?
 Well remember that took them to the login route and cached the attempted route as ```attemptedTransition```.
 So what we're going to want to do in this callback is check if ```attemptedTransition``` is a thing, because if it is, that means we got to this route by attempting to visit another route we weren't authenticated for and once we do login, we should continue to that route again.

 * In the callback function (2nd parameter to the loginWithPW method), create an if statement that checks if ```Login.attemptedTransition``` is truthy.
 If it is, save the current value of ```Login.attemptedTransition``` to a variable called ```transition```, then set ```Login.attemptedTransition``` to null, then invoke the ```retry``` method on your current ```transition``` variable. ```retry()``` will continue to the route the user was originally trying to get to when they were taken to login.
 If ```Login.attemptedTransition``` was not truthy, then in your else statement use ```this.replaceWith('home')``` to take the user to the ```home``` state. *Tip: remember that when you use ```this``` inside your callback function, without attaching ```.bind(this)``` to the end of the callback function, ```this``` won't be what you want it to be.